MahmoudHegazi/canvas-events.io/README.md

 ## How to Start

 #### ! note before start ☝
-[img icon elements must have a CLASS: icon_image and a unique identifier, the canvas must have a unique identifier, and the canvas's background image must have ID: project_image ]
+[img icon elements must have a CLASS: icon_image and a unique identifier, the canvas must have a unique identifier, and the canvas's background image must have ID: project_image ], also if you stuck try to check examples page for Example1 or visit https://mahmoudhegazi.github.io/canvas-events.io/ to check live example

 ```
  <script src="https://mahmoudhegazi.github.io/canvas-events.io/canvas-events.js"></script>